 Except for the most common cotton masks, active carbon mask which can be recycled and its adsorption force stand out amongst the similar products becomes another hot choice in China market.
 As some researchers analyze, China’s functional mask market has not been arousing general consumption groups’ attention due to its late start.
 But now it gently stands up on the table.

-There is an increasing demand for both functional and comfortable masks, so much improvement have been achieved in protective measures, what’s more, these functional masks are equipped with high technological contents.
+There is an increasing demand for both functional and comfortable masks, so much improvement has been achieved in protective measures, what’s more, these functional masks are equipped with high technological contents.
 Thus additional value increases correspondingly.
 For example, masks for controlling bacteria and protecting virus should carefully suit with people’s facial form.
-Obviously, such malignant environment we are living in is difficult to be improved thoroughly in a short time.
+Obviously, such a malignant environment we are living in is difficult to be improved thoroughly in a short time.
 Therefore mask market appears to surge high unprecedentedly, bringing vigor to the anti-pollution industry.

 Many investors have seen this opportunity; it is estimated that the production value of China’s functional mask market will grow up to CNY 10 billion in the next five years.